 The rates at money changers generally do not change on a weekend, as the banks are closed.

 Beware of Cheats: Remember to add the items up yourself (bring your own calculator if needed).
 There are many ways to scam an unwitting traveler in a foreign country - be observant and careful and you should be fine.

 Watch the zeros and the colour of the notes as they are similar -- the Rp 100,000 ($10) bill is pink while the Rp 10,000 ($1) bill is purple, and they are easy to confuse.

-Keep money and passports in safety deposit box at hotel.
+Keep money and passports in either your room safe or the hotels safety deposit box.
 Don't walk around with large amounts of money.